libktx/ktx/scene2d/README.md

 of `list` or `listOf` to avoid collisions with Kotlin standard library.

 You generally do not have to worry about the `KWidgets`: you can still reference these by their original extended class.
-This is basically just an internal representation: we choose not to create entirely new class hierarchy for the builders (as opposed to simply extending existing `Scene2D` classes) as it would basically require to rewrite the entirety of `Scene2D` module.
+This is basically just an internal representation: we chose not to create entirely new class hierarchy for the builders (as opposed to simply extending existing `Scene2D` classes) as it would basically require to rewrite the entirety of `Scene2D` module.